 HOW WE MAY USE AND DISCLOSE YOUR PATIENT INFORMATION

 However, for certain other activities and purposes, we must obtain your written authorization to use or disclose your patient information.
-For instance, we will obtain written authorization before disclosing any of your patient information when required by law, including laws providing extra protection for information or records about HIV/AIDS testing, mental health or developmental disability services, alcohol or drug abuse treatment services, genetic testing, child abuse or sexual assault.
-We will also obtain your written authorization to use the telephone number(s) and email address(es) you provide for marketing, fundraising, payment and collection purposes.
+For instance, we will obtain written authorization before disclosing any of your patient information when required by law, including laws providing extra protection for information or records about HIV/AIDS testing, mental health or developmental disability services, alcohol or drug abuse treatment services, genetic testing, child abuse, or sexual assault.
+We will also obtain your written authorization to use the telephone number(s) and email address(es) you provide for marketing, fundraising, payment, and collection purposes.

-Health Care Operations: We may use and disclose your patient information for our health care operations, which include internal administration and planning and various activities that improve the quality and cost effectiveness of the care that we deliver to you.
+Health Care Operations: We may use and disclose your patient information for our health care operations, including internal administration and planning and various activities that improve the quality and cost-effectiveness of the care that we deliver to you.

-As required by law: We will disclose patient information when required to do so by federal, state or local law.
+As required by law: We will disclose patient information when required to do so by federal, state, or local law.